600 Travis, Suite 7300

 Retained by famed recording artist and businessman Jimmy Buffet to protect various trade marks and intellectual property, Buzbee not only stopped the infringing company in its tracks, but through his efforts, had the owner temporarily jailed.
 The case settled on extremely favorable terms shortly thereafter.

-Offered only $100,000 to settle a hotly disputed, high profile, toxic release case on the day of trial--Buzbee rejected the offer, and obtained a record-setting verdict of more than $100 million.
+Offered only $100,000 to settle a hotly disputed, high profile, toxic release case on the day of trial--Buzbee rejected the offer, and obtained a record-setting verdict.
 The case, which was reported to be one of the largest of the year in the country, and the largest ever against BP, settled confidentially thereafter.

 Hired to defend a business client in a contempt hearing, whereby the Plaintiff in the case was trying to force Buzbee's client to turn over customer lists and other proprietary information, Buzbee stepped in.
-After a two-hour hearing, the Federal Judge ordered the Plaintiff to deposit almost $100 million into the registry of the Court, and set a trial date to determine whether Buzbee's client was the owner of those funds: exactly what Buzbee's client had been trying to accomplish in over two years of litigation.
+After a two-hour hearing, the Federal Judge ordered the Plaintiff to deposit a significant sum into the registry of the Court, and set a trial date to determine whether Buzbee's client was the owner of those funds: exactly what Buzbee's client had been trying to accomplish in over two years of litigation.

 Retained to attempt to vacate a two-year injunction preventing the development of valuable property near protected wetlands, Buzbee convinced the Court--from the bench--to lift the injunction.
 The client was thus able to save his substantial investment, while paying Buzbee in kind with property for his valuable work.

 Hired on a Thursday to try a commercial dispute on the next Monday, Buzbee went to work.
-After a four-day trial, the jury returned a verdict of $2.8 million, over twice Buzbee's client's settlement demand.
+After a four-day trial, the jury returned a substantial verdict, over twice Buzbee's client's settlement demand.
 The case settled shortly after the jury verdict.

-Fourteen product liability cases in a row, raising the exact same issue, had been won by Ford Motor Company across the United States--After a two and a half week trial, Buzbee obtained a jury verdict of $16.6 million for his clients.
+Fourteen product liability cases in a row, raising the exact same issue, had been won by Ford Motor Company across the United States--After a two and a half week trial, Buzbee obtained a substantial jury verdict for his clients.
 The case settled confidentially thereafter.

-Hired by the Port of Galveston on a breach of contract case, after receiving a meager offer of settlement of only $280,000--Buzbee went to work; the case settled within nine months for $9 million.
+Hired by the Port of Galveston on a breach of contract case, after receiving a meager offer of settlement of only $280,000--Buzbee went to work; the case settled within nine months for a significant amount.

-Seeking answers surrounding the death of her husband, and turned down by five other law firms--Buzbee took the case for a widow whose husband was killed on an offshore drilling rig off the Coast of Saudi Arabia, and obtained a verdict of $6.2 million.
+Seeking answers surrounding the death of her husband, and turned down by five other law firms--Buzbee took the case for a widow whose husband was killed on an offshore drilling rig off the Coast of Saudi Arabia, and obtained a significant verdict.
 The case settled confidentially thereafter.